rommeloronoz/Immfly/README.md

 You can request for all flights related to a tail number Or can request all information about a flight by passing the tail number and the flight number.

-You can use any of this tails numbers to make the requests:
-EC-MYT
-EC-MKI
-EC-LUK
+In the folder Immfly/immfly-redis you will find a JSON file with all the entries that are in the redis ddbb.
+You can consult any of these tail numbers or flight numbers.